 - Special Needs Children in Texas Child Support Cases

 - How to get above guideline child support.

 Law Office of Bryan Fagan, PLLC | Houston, Texas Child Custody Lawyers

-The Law Office of Bryan Fagan, PLLC routinely handles matters that affect children and families.
-If you have questions regarding child custody, it's important to speak with one of our Spring, TX Child CustodyLawyers right away to protect your rights.
+The Law Office of Bryan Fagan, PLLC, routinely handles matters that affect children and families.
+If you have questions regarding child custody, it's essential to speak with one of our Spring, TX Child CustodyLawyers right away to protect your rights.

-Our child custody lawyers in Spring TX are skilled at listening to your goals during this trying process and developing a strategy to meet those goals.
-Contact Law Office of Bryan Fagan, PLLC by calling (281) 810-9760 or submit your contact information in our online form.
-The Law Office of Bryan Fagan, PLLC handles Divorce cases in Spring, Texas, Cypress, Klein, Humble, Kingwood, Tomball, The Woodlands, the FM 1960 area, or surrounding areas, including Harris County, Montgomery County, Liberty County, Chambers County, Galveston County, Brazoria County, Fort Bend County and Waller County.
+Our child custody lawyers in Spring, TX, are skilled at listening to your goals during this trying process and developing a strategy to meet those goals.
+Contact the Law Office of Bryan Fagan, PLLC by calling (281) 810-9760 or submit your contact information in our online form.
+The Law Office of Bryan Fagan, PLLC, handles Divorce cases in Spring, Texas, Cypress, Klein, Humble, Kingwood, Tomball, The Woodlands, the FM 1960 area, or surrounding areas, including Harris County, Montgomery County, Liberty County, Chambers County, Galveston County, Brazoria County, Fort Bend County, and Waller County.